 There are two committees that assess essays.

-A committee of retired Marines representing the Flying Leatherneck Historical Foundation and the Flying Leatherneck Aviation Museum does the initial assessment of the essays.
+A committee of veterans and military spouses representing the Flying Leatherneck Historical Foundation does the initial assessment of the essays.
 A committee of educators representing the Character Education Resource Center ranks the finalists.

 Points awarded will be based on:

 - 50% — Knowledge of the theme: The student showed a thorough knowledge of the theme in the essay.